cookm346/eigenfibs/README.md

 ## Applying the Eigendecomposition of a Matrix to Generate Fibonacci Numbers

-The tutorial can be view at <http://www.numbermunch.com/eigenfibs.html>
+The tutorial can be viewed at <http://www.numbermunch.com/eigenfibs.html>